 If the length of the input block, B, is greater than the maximum code block size, the input block is segmented.

 When the input block is segmented, it is divided into smaller blocks, where L is 24.
 Therefore, code blocks.

 Each code block has a 24-bit CRC attached to the end, calculated as described in Transport Block CRC Attachment, but the generator polynomial, described as in section 5.1.1 of is used.

 If required, the algorithm appends filler bits to the start of the segment so that the code block sizes match a set of valid turbo interleaver block sizes.
 The process is shown in this figure.

 If no segmentation is needed, only one code block is produced.
 If B is less than the minimum size, filler bits (zeros) are added to the beginning of the code block to achieve a total of 40 bits.

 The code blocks undergo turbo coding.
 Turbo coding is a form of forward error correction that improves the channel capacity by adding redundant information.
-The turbo encoder scheme used is a Parallel Concatenated Convolutional Code (PCCC) with two recursive convolutional coders and a “contention-free” Quadratic Permutation Polynomial (QPP) interleaver, as shown in the following figure.
+The turbo encoder scheme used is a Parallel Concatenated Convolutional Code (PCCC) with two recursive convolutional coders and a “contention-free” Quadratic Permutation Polynomial (QPP) interleaver, as shown in this figure.